nbatterham/sfpowerscripts-doc/_docs/Tasks/Common-Utility-Tasks/Install Package Dependencies.md

 ---
 title: Install Package Dependencies
-category: Tasks
-subcategory: Elementary \ Utility Tasks
+category: Common \ Utility Tasks
-order: 5
+order: 4
 ---

 This task is a wrapper over sfpowerkit:package:dependencies:install command.
 It is used to install any unlocked or managed package dependencies for an unlocked package